tuftsdev/cs120-ehayes/notuber/README.md

 (One issue was found here pertaining to the Street View Pegman Control, which I was not directly using on the site.. so I am a bit confused as to why its causing a problem here.)

 ### SEO: 100

+# Lab 10: The Ride-Hailing Service, part 2

+As far as I believe, everything (except for the Performance Optimization Requirements) has been implemented as outlined in the lab assignment.
+I did not collaborate with anyone for this lab.
+I spent approximately 8 hours completing this lab, and I learned a lot more about how Javascript works, especially asynchronously.
+I also learned about how distances are computed and how to give markers infoWindow tabs that show useful information from user clicks.